The-Missing-UMCS/UM-WIX1002/README.md

 And somewhere along the way, I realised something quietly beautiful: my old repository was no longer forgotten.
 They were using it quietly, in ways I never imagined.
 They might never star it or comment, but they returned to it when they needed help.
 And that, silent reliance reminded me that my work still mattered.

 In truth, I couldn't persuade myself to abandon the effort I had poured into this place.
 This repository grew with me through years and seasons, through triumphs and heartbreaks. and over those up and down.
-It knows how many hours I’ve spent on it—days, nights, entire evenings that slipped quietly away.
+It knows how many hours I’ve spent on it — days, nights, entire evenings that slipped quietly away.
 And can I truly give it up?
 No. I admitted to myself: I must watch it grow and graduate, just as I have.
 I cannot break the promise I made to the younger version of me.
 He would never forgive me if I did.

 Refactoring became easier once I found that purpose again.
-I realised how my earlier solutions had grown too advanced—filled with enums, Arrays.stream(), and Optional.
+I realised how my earlier solutions had grown too advanced—filled with enums, `Arrays.stream()`, and `Optional`.
 Elegant, yes, but unkind to beginners.
 Splitting the repository into submodules only made navigation harder.
 So I rebuilt the entire experience: one unified repository, with multiple solutions for every question—from foundational to advanced.
-For Lab07 Question 5, for example, I included six solutions: from a simple array (l7q5a), to a matrix-based approach (l7q5b), all the way to a Stream-based solution (l7q5f).
-For anyone wanting to deepen their understanding of Java or functional programming, I prepared a gentle staircase—not a cliff.
+For Lab07 Question 5, for example, I included six solutions: from a simple array (l7q5a), to a matrix-based approach (l7q5b), all the way to a `Stream`-based solution (l7q5f).
+For anyone wanting to deepen their understanding of Java or functional programming, I prepared a gentle staircase, not a cliff.

 To simplify further, I removed unnecessary tools like Husky and Docker.
 Beginners didn’t need noise.
 They needed clarity.
 This repository was never meant to show off industry-grade pipelines; it was meant to teach fundamentals.